ekuiter/PCLocator/README.md

 The final binary can be executed with `busybox-1.18.5/busybox`.
 We have only tried random samples, so compilation might fail due to libraries missing.
 This can be resolved by installing the missing libraries.

-Also note that using SuperC or FeatureCoPP (see example) significantly speeds up the process (but may deliver not as accurate results).
+Evaluation has been done using `busybox_evaluate.sh` and `busybox_sample.sh`.
+Like with VBDB, this generates statistical information.
+Some evaluation results can be found in the `evaluation` directory.

 The Kmax files have been generated using [kmax-vm](https://github.com/ekuiter/kmax-vm).
 The DIMACS file from the